Optimizing the timeout issue in Geth when querying large-span sparse logs through KV.

 Reverse KV

 This article attempts to propose an approach to mitigate this issue, and we have observed its effectiveness in our internal Proof of Concept (PoC).
-For the example you provided, where we are searching for logs with the topic "0xcfb473e6c03f9a29ddaf990e736fa3de5188a0bd85d684f5b6e164ebfbfff5d2" on the address "0xb62bcd40a24985f560b5a9745d478791d8f1945c", which is very sparse (only two records), we can use a caching layer that maps topics to the blocks where they exist.
+For the previous example provided, where we are searching for logs with the topic "0xcfb473e6c03f9a29ddaf990e736fa3de5188a0bd85d684f5b6e164ebfbfff5d2" on the address "0xb62bcd40a24985f560b5a9745d478791d8f1945c", which is very sparse (only two records), we can use a caching layer that maps topics to the blocks where they exist.

 For example, for the given topic, we can store the value as the block number "0xed6e42" (decimal 15560258).